vermiceli/nes-contra-us/docs/Graphics Documentation.md

 ## Sprite Number Encoding
 The sprite data in bank 1 is encoded.
 Except when #$fe, the first byte specifies the number of entries in the sprite.
 Then there are that many groups of 4-bytes.
-Each #$4 bytes specify two tiles that are stacked vertically.
+Each #$04 bytes specify two tiles that are stacked vertically.
 Except when the first byte is #$80, these four bytes follow the PPU OAM byte specification.
 For details on this data structure, [NES Dev Wiki](https://wiki.nesdev.org/w/index.php?title=PPU_OAM) has a good article on this.
 These specifics are also outlined below.

-  * Byte 0 specifies the y position of the tile relative to where the sprite is placed on the screen.
+  * Byte 0 specifies the Y position of the tile relative to where the sprite is placed on the screen.
 This can be negative.
     * If Byte 0 is #$80, then it is a signal to change the read address.
 The next two bytes specify the CPU address to move to.
 This functionality